neuromatch/instructor-climate-course-content/_sources/tutorials/Schedule/daily_schedules.md

 W1D1: The synchronous coursework session starts at -0:30 with 30 minutes for pod introductions.
 Students should watch the keynote lecture beforehand.

-W2D2: Following a keynote lecture in its usual slot, 0:00-3:30 will be spent working on the group project.
-At 3:30-4:30, there will be a live career panel as part of the Professional Development program.
+W2D5: Following a keynote lecture in its usual slot, 0:00-3:30 will be spent working on the group project.
 You can find more information about this day in the [Daily Guide for Projects](https://climatematchacademy.github.io/projects/docs/project_guidance.html#project-day-w2d2).

 ### Project Schedule

 In addition to curriculum time, each day will have 3 hours of project time.
 Check the [time slot widget](https://climatematchacademy.github.io/widgets/tz.html) to see when project time is scheduled for your slot.

-On W2D2 you will additionally be working on your group projects during the time usually allocated for tutorials.
+On W2D5 you will additionally be working on your group projects during the time usually allocated for tutorials.

 ### Professional Development Schedule

-A series of professional development events (viewing and discussing four Impact Talks, a career panel, and two meetings with mentors) will take place during the 3-hour project time.
+A series of professional development events (viewing and discussing four Impact Talks and two meetings with mentors) will take place during the 3-hour project time.
 Check the [time slot widget](https://climatematchacademy.github.io/widgets/tz.html) to see when project time is scheduled for your slot.

-* Impact talks and discussions will take place during the first or last 30 minutes of Project Sessions 2, 3, 6 and 8.
+* Impact talk and discussion will take place during the Project Sessions on W2D1.
-* The career panel will take place during the last hour of the time usually allocated for tutorials on W2D2.
-* Mentor meetings could take place on any day between July 19 and July 28.
-Your pod’s Teaching Assistant will tell you the exact times!
+* Mentor meetings will happen on W1D3 and W2D3 (Wednesdays) during the Project Sessions.

 ### W2D5: Final Day of the Course